SHIFA-UZ/backend-kotlin-shifa/README.md

 ## License

 Private and confidential.
-All rights reserved.
+All rights reserved